johnkioko/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore App: Full Website with React router
+# Bookstore App: Project Set up With React

 > This project lays foundations for the Bookstore website.
 I have created the React part of the app.
 I have also set up routing using React Router.